 The STA receives a PHY-RXSTART.indication corresponding to the reception of a DSRP_PPDU that is identified as an Inter-BSS PPDU (see 27.2.2 (Intra-BSS and inter-BSS frame determination))

-An SR_PPDU is queued for transmission and the intended transmit power of the SR_PPDU, after normalization to 20 MHz bandwidth (i.e., the transmit power in dBm minus the value, in dB of the intended transmit bandwidth divided by 20 MHz), is below the value of SRP minus RPL, where SRP is the value obtained from Table 28-21 (Spatial Reuse subfield encoding for an HE SU PPDU, HE ER SU PPDU, and HE MU PPDU)(#13561)(#11820)(#12254) based on at least one of:
+An SR_PPDU is queued for transmission and the intended transmit power of the SR_PPDU, after normalization to 20 MHz bandwidth (i.e., the transmit power in dBm minus the value, in dB of the intended transmit bandwidth divided by 20 MHz), is below the value of SRP minus RPL, where SRP is the value obtained from Table 28-22 (Spatial Reuse subfield encoding for an HE TB PPDU)(#13561)(#11820)(#12254) based on at least one of:

-The value of the Spatial Reuse information of the common info field of the Trigger frame of the DSRP_PPDU and the value of RPL is the received power level of the legacy portion of the DSRP_PPDU, normalized to 20 MHz bandwidth (#12071)(#13562)
+The value of the Spatial Reuse information of the common info field of the Trigger frame of the DSRP_PPDU (#12071)(#13562)

-The value of the Spatial Reuse information of the SIGA SRP field of the HE TB PPDU that follows the DSRP_PPDU and the value of RPL is the received power level of the legacy portion of the DSRP_PPDU, normalized to 20 MHz bandwidth(#12071) (#13562)
+The value of the Spatial Reuse information of the SIGA SRP field of the HE TB PPDU that follows the DSRP_PPDU(#12071) (#13562)

-(#12071) (#13562)
+and the value of RPL is the received power level of the legacy portion of the DSRP_PPDU, normalized to 20 MHz bandwidth. (#12071) (#13562)

 A STA that identifies an SRP opportunity due to the receipt of a DSRP_PPDU may eschew the NAV update operations normally executed based on the receipt of the RXVECTOR parameter TXOP_DURATION and the Trigger frame DUR field value.
 See Figure 27-11 (DSRP_PPDU spatial reuse).
-A STA that identifies an SRP opportunity due to the receipt of a DSRP_PPDU may ignore the PHY-RXSTART.indication and (#12075) the associated HE TB PPDU(s) that are triggered by the Trigger frame of the DSRP_PPDU and that occurs within aSIFSTime + aRxPHYStartDelay + 2  aSlotTime of the end of the last symbol on the air of the PPDU that contained the Trigger frame, provided that the RXVECTOR BSS_COLOR(#11560) matches the BSS color of the DSRP_PPDU.
+A STA that identifies an SRP opportunity due to the receipt of a DSRP_PPDU may issue a PHY-CCARESET.request to ignore(#12075) the associated HE TB PPDU(s) that are triggered by the Trigger frame of the DSRP_PPDU and that occurs within aSIFSTime + aRxPHYStartDelay + 2  aSlotTime of the end of the last symbol on the air of the PPDU that contained the Trigger frame, provided that the value of the BSS_COLOR parameter of the RXVECTOR of the HE TB PPDU(#11560) matches the BSS color of the DSRP_PPDU.
 A STA that identifies an SRP opportunity due to the receipt of a DSRP_PPDU shall not transmit an SR PPDU that terminates beyond the PPDU duration of the HE TB PPDU that is trig-gered by the Trigger frame of the DSRP_PPDU.

-(#14300) (#12074) (#14121)
+In cases when condition 2) above is not met because there is no SR_PPDU queued for transmission, an HE STA supporting SRP-based SR_PPDU reception shall calculate the maximum allowed transmit power per condition 2) above and obey that transmit power limit for all responses transmitted to received SR_PPDUs during the time that ends at the end of the HE TB PPDU that is triggered by the DSRP_PPDU identified above. (#14300) (#12074) (#14121)

 TGax editor: modify the name of the heading of 27.9.3.2 SRP_PPDU-based spatial reuse backoff procedure, as shown:

-27.9.3.2 SRP_PPDU-based spatial reuse backoff procedure (#12190)
+27.9.3.2 SRP-based spatial reuse backoff procedure (#12190)

 TGax editor: modify text within 27.9.3.2 SRP_PPDU-based spatial reuse backoff procedure, as shown: